Algafix/OSNMA/README.md

 Real time execution with data from Galmon
 ---

 If you want to see the library process data in real time but don't have a receiver, I've integrated OSNMAlib with the [galmon](https://github.com/berthubert/galmon) project.
-You can find a  under the folder `live_galmon_run/` and run it:
+You can find it under the folder `live_galmon_run/` and run it with:

 ```
 $ live_galmon_run/